 - Garlic: I use freshly minced garlic.

 - Cheese: I love using a combination of cheddar cheese, parmesan cheese, and mozzarella cheese.
 However, feel free to use your favorite type.

 - Herbs and seasoning: Sea salt, black pepper, cinnamon, ground ginger, nutmeg, fresh rosemary.

 How to make Cheesy Scalloped Sweet Potatoes?

-- Scallop: Cut your spuds thinly and evenly.
+- Scallop: Next, cut your spuds thinly and evenly using a mandoline slicer.

-- Make the cheese mixture: In a pan on low to medium heat, sauté butter and garlic before adding in flour.
-Afterward, toss in a generous amount of parmesan, milk, cream, cinnamon, ground ginger, nutmeg, and rosemary.
-Leave to a soft boil and let it cool afterward before adding shredded cheese and stir.
+- Make the cheese mixture: In a saucepan over medium heat, sauté butter and garlic before adding in flour.
+Afterward, toss in a generous amount of parmesan, milk, heavy cream, cinnamon, ground ginger, nutmeg, and rosemary.
+Season with salt and pepper.
+Then, leave to a soft boil and let it cool afterward before adding shredded cheese and stir.

-- Prepare the casserole: In a deep pan, layer the thinly sliced rounds.
-Then, add in your creamy cheese mixture, and cover with foil.
+- Prepare the casserole: In a deep casserole dish, layer the thinly sliced rounds.
+Then, add in your cream mixture.

-- Bake: Next, bake the casserole at 400F for 30 minutes.
+- Bake: Next, foil and bake the casserole at 400F for 30 minutes.
 To get that golden brown top, take off the foil after the first bake and broil for an additional 5 minutes.

 - Serve: Top it off with chopped fresh rosemary and then serve.